Telligent/Social-Sitecore-SDK/README.md

 Underlying the Zimbra Social SDK for Sitecore, the Zimbra Social REST SDK provides features to aid developers in getting optimal performance: API data trimming, async calls and API batching (API batching allows multiple API calls to be made over a single REST request).

 ####Where is the documentation?
-Please refer to the [wiki section](https://github.com/Zimbra/Social-Sitecore-SDK/wiki) of this repository.
+Please refer to the [wiki section](https://github.com/Telligent/Social-Sitecore-SDK/wiki/) of this repository.

 ####How do I report a bug?
-You can use the [issues section](https://github.com/Zimbra/Social-Sitecore-SDK/issues) of this repository to report any issues with the Zimbra Social SDK for Sitecore.
+You can use the [issues section](https://github.com/Telligent/Social-Sitecore-SDK/issues/) of this repository to report any issues.

+####Where can I ask questions?
+Please visit our [developer community](http://community.zimbra.com/developers/f) to ask questions, get answers, collaborate and connect with other developers.
+Plus, give us feedback there so we can continue to improve these tools for you.

 ####Can I contribute?
-Yes, we will have more details soon on how you can contribute additions to the Zimbra Social SDK for Sitecore.
+Yes, we will have more details soon on how you can contribute.